Documenting your journey online while making money. Isn’t it fun? That’s what I have been doing with this blog since 2019.

 During this phase, you can document your learning process in the form of blog posts.

-Next day, when you want to solve a certain issue and it can only be done using a plugin, you can gather the similar plugins and write a listicle.
+Next time, when you want to solve a certain issue and it can only be done using a plugin, you can gather the similar plugins and write a listicle.

 You Don’t Need to Be Super Knowledgeable